1980 NASCAR Winston Cup Series: Season recap

-Notable races
+Races

+Winston Western 500

-Western 500 – Darrell Waltrip claimed his second straight win in Riverside International Raceway's NASCAR season-opener.
-He took the win with crew chief Buddy Parrott; Parrott had been fired from DiGard Racing immediately following the Los Angeles Times 500 the previous November but rehired at the start of January.
+The Winston Western 500 was held on January 13 at Riverside International Raceway.
+Darrell Waltrip won the pole, and would claim his second straight win in Riverside's NASCAR season-opener.
+He took the win with crew chief Buddy Parrott, who had been fired from DiGard Racing immediately following the Los Angeles Times 500 the previous November but rehired at the start of January.